 The \textit{sharp-drop} observed in pruning can be interpreted as a collapse of structural diversity in attention behaviors, caused by the elimination of heads that concentrate on decisive tokens.
-To capture and prevent such collapse of structural diversity in attention, we employ attention entropy, a measure widely used to prevent policy collapse in reinforcement learning \citep{ bharadhwaj2020model_predictive_control, liu2021entropy, wang2025harnessing}.
-As shown in the bottom-right plots of Fig.~\ref{fig:fig_motivation} (b), incorporating AE helps retain low-entropy heads by recognizing their concentrated focus on decisive tokens, thereby preventing them from being pruned and mitigating the \textit{sharp-drop} in accuracy.
+To capture and prevent such collapse of structural diversity in attention, we employ attention entropy, a measure widely used to prevent policy collapse in reinforcement learning \citep{bharadhwaj2020model, xiao2021entropy, wang2025harnessing}.
+As shown in the bottom-right plots of Figure~\ref{fig:fig_motivation} (b), incorporating AE helps retain low-entropy heads by recognizing their concentrated focus on decisive tokens, thereby preventing them from being pruned and mitigating the \textit{sharp-drop} in accuracy.

-Building on our analysis, we posit that attention entropy captures structural signals that reflect unstable behavior during deployment, leading to the following hypothesis: In particular, low-entropy heads may correlate with increased sensitivity to input perturbations, leading to unstable predictions under distribution shifts.
+Building on our analysis, we posit that attention entropy captures structural signals that reflect unstable behavior during deployment, leading to the following hypothesis:

+In particular, low-entropy heads may correlate with increased sensitivity to input perturbations, leading to unstable predictions under distribution shifts.
 This perspective motivates our investigation of entropy as a proxy for robustness and consistency during inference.